sph-mn/sph-sc-lib/readme.md

 ```

 ## type
-the type for mi-lists is defined as follows. this information would be useful for defining new list primitives.
+the mi-list type is defined by mi-list.c automatically on inclusion as follows

 ```c
 typedef struct mi_list_name_prefix##_struct {